devonwalshe/piq_coding_challenge/readme.md

   Definitely overkill for this simple task but wanted to demonstrate where I'm at with writing production spark jobs.

-  - Code changes are repackaged with the supplied makefile, using the command `make clean build` and sent to the `dist/` directory
+  - Code changes are repackaged with the supplied Makefile, using the command `make clean build` and sent to the `dist/` directory
  - `main.py` accepts arguments `--job`, `--test` and `--job-args` if you want to send any arbitrary kwargs
  -  `--job` specifies the name of job to run, which is searched for in /src/jobs/, and executes the function `analyze` inside that jobs `__init__.py`
  - `--test` runs a `test` function inside the jobs `__init__.py` instead of `analyze` to return your tests